Born 1899 in Garden Valley, ID; died 1977 in Boise, ID.

 Great and Mighty Things: Outsider Art from the Sheldon and Jill Bonovitz Collection, Philadelphia Museum of Art, Philadelphia, PA

-Rosemarie Trockel, A Cosmos, The New Museum of Contemporary Art, New York, NY; Museo Nacional Centro de Arte Reina Sofia, Madrid, Spain
+Rosemarie Trockel: A Cosmos, traveling exhibition, The New Museum of Contemporary Art, New York, NY and Museo Nacional Centro de Arte Reina Sofia, Madrid, Spain

-Communication Breakdown, Andrew Edlin Gallery, New York, NY; Galerie Impaire, Paris, France
+Communication Breakdown, traveling exhibition, Andrew Edlin Gallery, New York, NY and Galerie Impaire, Paris, France

 Rock Paper Scissors: American Collage Now, Fleisher/Ollman Gallery, Philadelphia, PA